-Now that I am somewhat out of the trenches in regards to my disability, having found incredible peace and purpose through what I thought was going to be life-shattering, I realized I have lost touch of the pains I felt while I still lost in it.
+Now that I am somewhat out of the trenches in regards to my disability, having found incredible peace and purpose through what I thought was going to be life-shattering, I realized I have lost touch with the pains I felt while I was still lost in it.
 The darkness that consumed me day and night, despite the light I felt obligated to spread.
-I searched for any ounce of light I could find, and often faked it purely out of the pressure I put on myself.
+I searched for any ounce of light I could find and often faked it purely out of the pressure I put on myself.

 So I went back and read the journal I used in my first year of the accident, and interestingly wrote in whenever I was feeling down - like I subconsciously decided to keep all of my hurts together.
 I will often jump around from journal to journal depending on my mood.
 I can see how much negativity I relate to my injury by subsequently using the same journal for all of my difficult days.